-If the Authentication Code is non-zero, then the corresponding authentication procedure is invoked.
+If the OPEN message carries Authentication Information (as an Optional Parameter), then the corresponding authentication procedure is invoked.
 If the authentication procedure (based on Authentication Code and Authentication Data) fails, then the Error Subcode is set to Authentication Failure.

 6.3 UPDATE message error handling.